jmbarnez/LoveProject/docs/ARCHITECTURE_GUIDE.md

 | `src/core/sound.lua` | Loads SFX/music, updates listener position, and plays events. |
 | `src/core/theme.lua` | Supplies fonts, colors, spacing tokens, and shader references for UI components. |

+### Module Registration & Lazy Loading

+`src/core/module_registry.lua` centralizes lazy-loaded dependencies so the entry point no longer needs to manage bespoke caches.

+- **Registration** – Startup code (currently `main.lua`) calls `ModuleRegistry.registerMany` with name/function pairs.
+Each
+  loader returns the module table when first invoked.
+- **Resolution** – `ModuleRegistry.get("ModuleName")` loads the dependency on first access, memoizes it, and optionally reports the load duration back to the caller for profiling.
+- **Maintenance** – Use `ModuleRegistry.clear(name)` to invalidate a cached module when it should be rebuilt (e.g., forcing a fresh `UIManager`).
+Tests or hot-reload helpers can inject doubles with `ModuleRegistry.set`.

+This keeps the boot script lean, provides a single location for future module wiring, and makes adding new lazily loaded systems as simple as appending another registration entry.

 ## Game Loop Flow

 The runtime loop is coordinated by `src/game.lua`.